 - 9.1 Roster - 9.1.1 The roster shall contain a proportionate number of athletes and partners. - 9.2 Lineup - 9.2.1 Special Olympics Handball rules allow a team to play with a maximum of seven and a minimum of five players on the court in order to continue a game.
-Only the following lineups are allowed: 4 athletes and 3 partners, 3 athletes and 2 partners.
-Failure to adhere to the required ratio results in a forfeit. - 9.2.2 Exception: If a two-minute suspension is issued to a partner when there are seven players on the court (4 athletes and 3 partners), a team does not remove an athlete at the same time in order to comply with the 3 athlete and 2 partner ratio. - 9.2.3 Each team shall have an adult non-playing coach responsible for the lineup and conduct of the team during competition.
+Only the following lineups are allowed: - 4 athletes and 3 partners - 3 athletes and 3 partners - 3 athletes and 2 partners - 9.2.2 Failure to adhere to the required ratio results in a forfeit. - 9.2.3 Exception: Whenever two-minute suspensions are issued, a team's lineup on the court remains intact regardless of the ratio.
+When the suspension time concludes, the lineup must restore back to the required ratios. - 9.2.3.1 Example: If a partner receives a two-minute suspension and the ratio then is 4 athletes and 2 partners, this is allowed only during the suspension time.
+If a second partner also receives a two-minute suspension during this overlapping time frame, the lineup of 4 athletes and 1 partner is allowed, but only during the suspension time).
+If there are ever less than 5 players (Athletes & Partners) on the court, the game is immediately stopped, and a forfeit win is awarded to the opposing team. - 9.2.4 It is required that athletes and Unified partners are of similar age and similar ability.
+For more information on similar age and ability, please see Sport Rules Article 1 Section 14.1.2. - 9.2.5 Each team shall have an adult non-playing coach responsible for the lineup and conduct of the team during competition.